 A website redesign project is a lot like going grocery shopping with your kids.
 You know you need to buy food for dinner.
 But as you stroll down the aisles, your kids start throwing things into the cart, fighting over which cereal is the most important to buy.
 Then you settle on a cereal that nobody is excited about.
 You leave the store over budget and exhausted.
 You never want to do it again, but you’ll be back in two weeks.

-I avoid this.
 I take a content-first approach on all of my redesign projects, regardless of the industry or budget.
-Throughout my career, I’ve lead web redesign efforts for Disney Parks & Resorts, Bill & Melinda Gates Foundation, Robert Wood Johnson Foundation, Chemonics, Teleflora, Los Angeles Daily News, Council of Chief State School Officers and Opportunity Finance Network.
+Throughout my career, I’ve led web redesign efforts for Disney Parks & Resorts, Bill & Melinda Gates Foundation, Robert Wood Johnson Foundation, Chemonics, Teleflora, Los Angeles Daily News, Council of Chief State School Officers and Opportunity Finance Network.
 The projects that have been the most successful put content strategy in the spotlight.

-The typical web design process includes four stages: discovery, design, development and launch.
-Clients want to eliminate the discovery phase to reduce costs, but this is where content strategy lays the foundation of a good website — and their money is best spent — because the content strategy connects your organization’s business goals with users’ needs and establishes a framework for designers, writers and developers.
+The typical web design process includes four stages: discovery, design, development, and launch.
+Clients often want to eliminate the discovery phase to reduce costs, but this is where content strategy helps lay the foundation of a good website – and their money is best spent – because content strategy connects an organization’s business goals with users’ needs and establishes a framework for designers, writers, and developers.

 The content audit is an inventory of the content on a website – or part of a website, depending on the client’s budget and project goals.